widerules/system-information/sysinfo-trial/readme.txt

 todo:
 add geo info.

-indexOf() is a bottle neck of performance.
+dmesg() should not be the bottle neck, but indexOf() or others codes are bottle neck of performance?

 add ifprint